MEET THE ARTIST

 When she's not in her studio, Anna can be found at the gym with a barbell on her shoulders or figure skating at the icerink.
 Her dedication to physical fitness and movement is reflected in her art, which is characterized by a sense of fluidity and spontaneity...
 Ultimately, Anna aims to create art that brings joy and beauty to your place.

 Welcome to my garage art studio!
 This is a cozy corner of creativity, my parallel universe located in the garage just steps away from home.
 I don't even have time to drink coffee on the way to work!
 And coffee is essential for me since, being a "night owl," I often work during the night hours.
 My studio is not very large and has few windows, but it has everything necessary for creative work.
 In this cozy space, I spend many hours every day experimenting with colours and creating new paintings.
-There is always the smell of paint and music playing here.
+There is always the smell of paint and coffee and music playing here.
 My little helpers - live plants - also create a special atmosphere here.
-In my studio, I find inspiration and creative freedom, and I am always happy to welcome guests.
-Here, you can see my works, talk to me about painting, or simply enjoy the cozy atmosphere, drink coffee, and sit in the most comfortable chair.
-I'll be glad to see you!
+In my studio, I find inspiration and creative freedom.

 WHAT MY ART IS ABOUT